kanchan1427/daily-blogs/README.md

 <!---------------------------------------------------------------------------------------------------------------------------->

 **Date : 10-Feb-2022**
---Introduction to Docker, Virtual Machine </h3>
+## Introduction to Docker, Virtual Machine

 **What is Docker?**
 Docker is popular virtualization software that helps its users in developing, deploying, monitoring, and running applications in a Docker Container with all their dependencies (frameworks, libraries, etc.) to run an application in an efficient and bug-free manner.Docker Containers are Light-weight, Applications run in isolation,Occupies less space, Easily portable and highly secure, Short boot-up